build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 cdk destroy mwaa-devops-vpc
 ```

-To delete the second part of the tutorila, the end to end stack,
+To delete the second part of the tutorial, the end-to-end stack,
 ```
 cdk destroy MWAAirflowStack
 ```

-> **Note!** The delete process will fail at some point due to not being able to delete the S3 buckets.
+> **Note:** The delete process will fail at some point due to not being able to delete the S3 buckets.
 You should delete these buckets (Empty and the Delete) and then manually delete the stacks via the CloudFormation console.

-### That's all folks!
+### That's All, Folks!

 In this tutorial we looked at some of the challenges automating Apache Airflow, and how we can apply DevOps principals to address those.
-In this post we looked at how you do that with Amazon's Managed Workflow for Apache Airflow (MWAA), and in the next tutorial post, we will look at how you can do the same but with self managed Apache Airflow environment.
+We looked at how you do that with Amazon's Managed Workflow for Apache Airflow (MWAA), and in the next tutorial post, we will look at how you can do the same but with self-managed Apache Airflow environment.

 If you enjoyed this tutorial, please let us know how we can better serve open source Builders by <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">completing this short survey. </a> Thank you!